Nandigram I: Language and religion

 In 2011 census Hindus numbered 136,789 and formed 65.82% of the population in Nandigram I CD Block.
 Muslims numbered 70,756 and formed 34.04% of the population.
 Others numbered 290 and formed 0.14% of the population.
+In 2001, Hindus made up 68.01% and Muslims 31.92% of the population respectively.

+Bengali is the predominant language, spoken by 99.97% of the population.

 Rural poverty

 The District Human Development Report for Purba Medinipur has provided a CD Block-wise data table for Modified Human Poverty Index of the district.
 Nandigram I CD Block registered 25.91 on the MHPI scale.
 The CD Block-wise mean MHPI was estimated at 24.78.
 Eleven out of twentyfive CD Blocks were found to be severely deprived in respect of grand CD Block average value of MHPI (CD Blocks with lower amount of poverty are better): All the CD Blocks of Haldia and Contai subdivisions appeared backward, except Ramnagar I & II, of all the blocks of Egra subdivision only Bhagabanpur I appeared backward and in Tamluk subdivision none appeared backward.